warmuuh/libsass-maven-plugin/README.md

 * 0.1.4 - added contained libsass-version to artifact-version (e.g. `0.1.4-libsass_3.2.4-SNAPSHOT`).
   * switched to new libsass API (sass_context.h)
   * removed image_path option (because of [#420](https://github.com/sass/libsass/issues/420))
+  * added failOnError flag to skip errors and continue the build, if wanted
 * 0.1.3 - fixed #10 - multi-module projects
 * 0.1.2 - added PR #4, updated to libsass version 3.1 for windows, linux, macos - *thanks to @npiguet, @ogolberg*
 * 0.1.1 - scss files can now be placed in inputpath/ directly